CloudLabsAI-Azure/Github-Copilot/Labfiles/Exercise-9.md

 1. Type the below comments for performing visualization on all features of dataset, press tab and then press enter to get the output as below image.

    ```
-   # Perform comparision on all features of the dataset and plot the graphs in a single plot using heatmap
+   # Perform comparison on all features of the dataset and plot the graphs in a single plot using heatmap
    ```

    ![](../media/ex9-heatmap.png)